North-South Segment 1 Tier 2 Environmental Impact Statement (EIS) and Design Concept Report (DCR), US 60 to Arizona Farms Road (State Route 505)

 Study Goals

-- Develop a preliminary range of alternatives for potential 400-foot-wide freeway alignments within the 1,500-foot Tier 1 corridor that was selected in 2021.
+- Revise the preliminary range of alternatives for potential 400-foot-wide freeway alignments within the 1,500-foot Tier 1 corridor selected in 2021

-- Identify potential interchange locations and develop interchange design concepts.
+- Identify potential interchange locations and advancing initial interchange design concepts

 Ultimately the study will: